 See also how do you develop a strategic plan.

 Your growth plan should cover your strategy for improving your existing sales and processes to achieve the business growth you want.
 Your plan should include:

 - Your marketing aims and objectives, for example how many new customers you want to gain and the anticipated size of your customer base at the end of the operating period.
-See create your marketing strategy.
+See how to create your marketing strategy.